 Retention is key in a competitive hiring environment

 The most effective IT staffing strategy starts with a strong retention plan.
 Ninety percent of IT leaders surveyed are retraining or upskilling current employees for in-demand skills.
 That’s a good approach because it shows an employer’s commitment to each person’s professional growth.
 It doesn’t hurt that retraining can also help meet the company’s need for hard-to-find skills.

 - Schedule regular one-on-one sessions with employees to increase communication and address job satisfaction proactively.
 It’s important to recognize that IT team members have many options in the job market and will look elsewhere if their career needs aren’t being met.

 - Conduct a thorough compensation analysis to ensure your salaries are competitive.
 Again, your staff probably has options in the marketplace, and if they feel they’re not being compensated competitively, they may move on.

+Finally, when it comes to hiring IT pros, streamline your hiring process as much as possible.
 Make sure you’re offering a competitive salary and don’t drag out the hiring process waiting for the “perfect” candidate.
 You may lose promising tech professionals to other firms.